René Capistrán Garza: Non-support from U.S.

 Lack of a long-term plan, however, took some of the steam out of these initial victories.
 Capistran Garza had been a great one for creating pious fervor, but he was not the man to organize an armed rebellion.
 His job, as he saw it, was to cross the border and stir up sympathy for the Cristero cause among U.S. Catholics, sympathy that would translate into large gifts of cash with which to buy desperately needed ammunition.
 Garza knew that American support would dictate the outcome of the war, but the U.S. bishops were reluctant to give any sign of supporting an armed rebellion against a government recognized by the United States.
 Meanwhile, most of the Mexican bishops were looking for a negotiated settlement.
 Garza's northern sojourn yielded almost no fruit.

 Later career

 After returning to Mexico, Capistran Garza worked as a script-writer, credited with one of the masterpieces of Mexico's "Golden Age of Cinema," the 1942 "La virgen que forjó una patria" ("The Saint Who Forged A Country"), starring Mexican-born U.S. silent film actor, Ramon Novarro, as Juan Diego, in his only Mexican role.

-He also worked as a journalist and film critic, as well as writing various books on the subject of the Virgin of Guadalupe.
+He also worked as a journalist and film critic, as well as writing various books on the subject of the Virgin of Guadaloupe.